Code-Institute-Submissions/CI-MS2-Shapes/README.md

 The choice of colours was driven by the idea to create a light and gentle atmosphere to relax while playing, also for the user to be able to spend a prolonged time looking and the page and not be overwhelmed by the variety or intensity of the colours.
 As the page is very simple in its design, there shouldn't be too many colours or distractions.
 For this reason, three pastel colours were chosen.

 * Background - very gentle blue colour with a tiny hint of green, it is a very relaxing colour, pleasant to the viewer's eye and doesn't strain eyes, nor mind.
-* Text colour and buttons background - also a gentle deeper blue mixed with grey colour, it brings a nice contrast with light blue body colour and makes letters readable, same time slightly blending in.
-Having that pastel feel and enough contrast to stand out.
+* Text colour and buttons background - also a gentle deeper blue mixed with grey colour, it brings a nice contrast with light blue body colour and makes letters readable, at the same time slightly blending in.
+Having that pastel feel and enough contrast will make the text stand out.
 * Game Cards - as this is the game, something has to stand out - the playing cards are the most important part of the game.
 They are highlighted with muddy yellow, which takes attention to the centre of the screen, but stays pastel and light for the user's eyes.

 ### Typography